You may view, print and/or pay your tax bill here. This site may also be used to view or print 2017-2021 tax receipts.

 Notice to Taxpayers of the City of Albany

-Although City Hall has been reopened it is still strongly recommended to contact our offices before coming to City Hall to address a parking ticket or pay a bill.
+Although City Hall is open, access may be limited due to the continued pandemic.
+Therefore, it is still strongly recommended to contact our offices before coming to City Hall to address a parking ticket or pay a bill.
 Check or money order for bills such as parking tickets, property taxes, waste collection fees, hospitalization charges, fines, etc., may be sent to:

 Treasurer, City Hall